PRENATAL BONDING (BINDUNGSANALYSE BY RAFFAI)*

 11. Babies and children are easy to communicate and dealing with them becomes completely intuitive.
 Babies have a lot of self-awareness and self-esteem.
 They are patient and understanding of their parent’s intentions and needs, as well as their own.

-12. Postpartum depression is expected to become a thing of the past, as in the sample of over 6750 by Raffai and his colleagues facilitated pregnancies worldwide far less than 1% postpartum depression was reported.
-On average about 19% of mothers experience postpartum depression for several months after birth.
+12. Postpartum depression is expected to become a thing of the past, as in the sample of over 10.000 by Raffai and his colleagues facilitated pregnancies worldwide less than 1% postpartum depression was reported.
+On average about 19% of mothers worldwide experience postpartum depression for several months after birth (Schroth 2015)

 Comment: